kumarharsh/graphql-for-vscode/README.md

 ## Setting it Up
 If you only need syntax highlighting for gql and embedded queries, then just install this plugin and you're done!

-To get the more IDE-like features such as autocomplete, Go to Definition, etc, read on.
+To get the IDE-like features such as autocomplete, Go to Definition, etc, read on.

+1. Set up a `.gqlconfig` at the root of your repository.
+If you have more complex usecases, [see this](@todo).
-0. The configuration for the v2 is simpler and falls back to sane defaults.
+2. The configuration for the v2 is simpler and falls back to sane defaults.
 These are the new config options, with their significance described below.

 ```js
 // should the plugin auto-download the gql library